Cheap Labor Day Getaways for Families in All 50 States

 Explore Milwaukee's sudsy heritage with a brewery tour offered by the big brewer in town, MillerCoors, or one of the growing number of local microbreweries.
 In Green Bay, head to Lambeau Field, home of the Packers, who will kick off their season the following weekend.
 Fans can take a stroll along the "Walk of Legends," which features 24 statues of Packer greats, or take a public tour of the stadium (starting at $15).

-Wyoming is perhaps best known as the home of Yellowstone National Park, but the state offers other Labor Day diversions worth checking out.
+Wyoming is perhaps best known as the home of Yellowstone National Park, but the state offers Labor Day diversions worth checking out.
 In Jackson, a gateway to Yellowstone, check out the Jackson Hole Rodeo (Sept.
-2-3) for "two hours of edge-of-your-seat excitement" (starting at $15).
-The Terry Bison Ranch in Cheyenne is home to some 2,300 grazing bison and offers tours by train ($12 for adults, $6 for kids 4 to 12).
+1-2) where "the west is still wild" (starting at $20).
+The Terry Bison Ranch in Cheyenne is home to some 2,500 grazing bison and offers tours by train ($12 for adults, $6 for kids 4 to 12).